coinse/GHRB/README.md

     *  Example: `./cli.py compile -w /root/framework/testing`
  4. `test` - run the tests for a project.
     *  Example: `./cli.py test -w /root/framework/testing`

+Information of other commands can be retrieved using the `-h` flag.

 ## Using Fetch/Filter Scripts